 In 1962 Robert H Boyle described the National Links of America as “America’s snootiest golf course”.
 It didn’t bode well for our prospects of getting a result here.
 It was a familiar story.
 If you’re very rich or famous, you stand a chance, but more important perhaps is influence.
 You really need to know a member.
 The same story rang true for Fishers Island.
 Charity days with more expensive green fees present themselves in mid-September.

 With the core fast disintegrating, the cavalry was needed to perform a rescue act.
 At number 27, Winged Foot wouldn’t offer us any sanctuary.
 The obstacles encountered here are every bit as formidable.
 There’s no respite from broadening the search area either.
 Oakmont is as restrictive as any of the others.
-In order to lay claim to the greatest tour in the world, we needed to assemble something that ran in a single week.
+In order to lay claim to the World’s best golf trip, we needed to assemble something that ran in a single week.

 Paying a charity green fee in the region of about $3000 a time, with a tour that spreads out over many months, and perhaps years, didn’t really do it.
 Ultimately we had disqualify the American candidate as being inaccessible

 By the time we started to encounter a more accommodating welcome we’d reached Bethpage Black at number 52, and had run through other Scottish courses before we even reached this point such as Carnoustie (#28), Trump International Links (#46), Troon (#47) and North Berwick (#51).
-The future Ryder Cup venue was a course we would be comparatively confident about securing, but the nucleus of the claim to be playing the best trip in the world is increasingly being wiped out.
+The future Ryder Cup venue was a course we would be comparatively confident about securing, but the nucleus of the claim to be playing on the World’s best golf trip is increasingly being wiped out.
 Put simply, the Scottish and Northern Ireland option is better by now.

 So what of the Faraway fairways nomination then?
 The first thing to report is that Scotland in particular has a tradition of egalitarianism (more so than England).
 It would be wrong to suggest that golf is the ‘people’s game’, but it doesn’t carry the elitist label that applies south of the border.
 A ‘tour’ can be done, albeit things are far from straight-forward.
 Peak season windows where all courses juxtapose to fall in sequence are not exactly numerous, but they do exist.
 The challenge concerns blending visitor tee times to dovetail with manageable geography and transport solutions, but that’s where Faraway Fairways comes in.